Haoran-S/SNMF/README.md

 To run our code, MPI need to be installed first.

-Our C code need following data, which need to be generated first.
+Our C codes need following data, which need to be generated first.

 problem dimension - 'dim.txt', ex.
 16242	 10